Image of a team plotting a strategy

 5. How people see the pricing of your product and services.

-The nature of your market research depends on the business brand that you want to build.
-If it's effective product branding, the key analysis that you may want to do is to set up competitive research to see what guides your customers to purchase a product.
-If you are setting up employer branding, a good way to start is implementing employee surveys to see if there is consistency in the company values and branding of your company.
+If you are setting up employer branding, a good way to start is by implementing employee surveys to see if there is consistency in the company values and branding of your company.
 If your focus is on retail branding, offline and online, a good way to refine your branding strategy is to ask for customer reviews when they visit your site or store.

 Brand strategy in business planning